 Trade School Jobs FAQs

 Although both focus on hands-on learning, several factors set them apart.
-For one, trade schools only take two years to complete.
+For one, trade schools only take up to two years to complete.
 Apprenticeships, on the other hand, take three to five years.
 The latter is also much cheaper than the former.
 That being said, both paths are not entirely exclusive from one another.
 Certain trades require apprenticeships.
 These include elevator maintenance and carpentry.

 Technicians top the list.
 These include jobs as HVAC technicians, wind turbine technicians, and emergency medical technicians.
 One would need six months to two years at a technical school before entering any of the fields.
 It should be noted that these require additional job training, preferably via apprenticeships.